Keto and Food Allergies vs Digestion Issues

 With intermittent fasting gaining popularity, it's worth exploring its potential benefits for gut health.
 Not only does this eating pattern help shed pounds, but it may also work wonders in reducing inflammation and promoting stem cell production in your digestive system.

 A break from constant digestion lets your gut rest, heal itself, and even rejuvenate on a cellular level.
-The magic happens when you start burning fat instead of sugar - this switch is believed to reduce inflammation, which could be beneficial if you have Crohn’s or colitis.

 These cells play an essential role in maintaining healthy tissue by replenishing old or damaged ones.
 So essentially, intermittent fasting can potentially give your gut lining an overhaul.

-Remember: before making drastic changes to your diet regimen, consult a healthcare professional.
+Remember, before making drastic changes to your diet regimen, consult a healthcare professional.

 The Potential Side Effects of Prednisone

 Prednisone, a common drug used to fight inflammation, comes with its share of potential side effects.
-It's like inviting a bulldog into your house to guard against intruders - it gets the job done but might also chew up your furniture.

 If you're using prednisone under doctor's orders, though, don't panic.
 Remember, every medication has its pros and cons.
 Keep track of any changes and inform your doctor so they can help adjust dosages or find alternatives when necessary.